Prosperous, County Kildare: History

 During penal times there was a Mass-house in the townland of Goatstown which is north of the Grand Canal.
-When the town of Prosperous was built, a Catholic church was erected near the cross-roads close to the present Drama Hall.
-This church was replaced by the present limestone church in 1869.
+When the town of Prosperous was built, a Catholic church was erected near the crossroads close to the present Drama Hall.
+This church was replaced by the present limestone church, the Church of Our Lady and St Joseph in 1869.

+Ballynafagh Church, a Church of Ireland building to the north of Prosperous, was in use 1831 to 1959.

 Thomas Harris (1895 – 18 February 1974) was a prominent Fianna Fáil politician from the town.
 A native of Cloncurry, near the Meath border, he was raised in Prosperous by his aunt Elizabeth Tierney.
 As a young man Thomas Harris had joined the Gaelic League while in school in Prosperous and subsequently joined the Irish Republican Brotherhood, County Kildare.
-Harris fought with the Maynooth contingent in 1916 Easter Rising in Dublin and was imprisoned in Frongoch, Wales until August 1916.
+Harris fought with the Maynooth contingent in the 1916 Easter Rising in Dublin and was imprisoned in Frongoch, Wales until August 1916.
 Harris was later Captain of the Prosperous Company in 1917 and later Vice-Commandant North Kildare Battalion of the Irish Republican Army in 1921.
 A farmer, he represented the constituencies of Kildare from 1927 to 1937, Carlow–Kildare from 1937 to 1948, and Kildare again from 1948 to 1957.
 He lost his seat at the 1957 general election and retired from politics.

 The town lent its name to Christy Moore's 1972 album, Prosperous, which was recorded there.

 Battle of Prosperous

-On May 20th 1798, Cork City Militia stormed the town of Prosperous, with Captain Richard Swayne demanding that all weapons be handed in to the militia.
+On 20 May 1798, Cork City Militia stormed the town of Prosperous, with Captain Richard Swayne demanding that all weapons be handed in to the militia.
 They threatened to burn down buildings if the inhabitants of Prosperous did not comply during a 'reign of terror' in the town.
-On the eve of May 24th, rebels attacked the barracks in which the militia were staying, killing most of them, including Swayne himself.
+On the eve of 24 May, rebels attacked the barracks in which the militia were staying, killing most of them, including Swayne himself.
 Swayne was shot dead and his body burned in a barrel of tar.

 Modern town

 Despite the disappearance of all of the industrial buildings several of the houses of 1780 have survived along the broad Main Street with its two squares.
 These add great charm to the historic core of the town centre.
 This, along with development along the main through-road, has effectively created a town in two sections.
 The main road through Prosperous is the R403 and the town is within 20 km of both the M4 (to the north) and M7 (to the south) motorways.
 Prosperous Main Street, however, runs perpendicular to the R403.

-The village educational, shopping, social and community facilities serve the people of the surrounding area.
+The village's educational, shopping, social and community facilities serve the people of the surrounding area.
 It is now developing as a residential centre serving the industrial development of northern Kildare and the growing city of Dublin.
 In 2011 it had 748 private households and its population was 2,248 consisting of 1,132 women and 1,116 men.
 At that time 888 people said they spoke Irish and 167 people said they spoke another language other than English or Irish.